wandyezj/wandyezj.github.io/docs/_posts/2022-09-02-software-team-documentation.md

 Compounding the difficulty:

-- Good documentation, like all writing, takes time to write well.
+- Good documentation, like all writing, takes skill and time to write well.
 - When software changes, documentation must also change to present an accurate picture.
 - Documentation must be organized and searchable for answers.
 - Most Engineers are not trained in technical writing.